vokomokum/foodcoops.net/README.md

 * Update version in number in [`foodsoft/Dockerfile`](foodsoft/Dockerfile)
 * Look at the [changelog](https://github.com/foodcoops/foodsoft/blob/master/CHANGELOG.md) to see if anything is required for migrating, and prepare it.
+* Test it locally, especially our customizations.
+Don't forget this!
 * [Deploy](#deploying)
 * Without delay, run database migrations and restart the foodsoft images.